Sandman13sq/DmrVBM-blender-to-gms2/README.md

 	- Added methods and functions to TRKData struct for accessing struct data.
 	- Opening TRK files checks for compression headers.
 - General
-	- Updated vbm_tutorials with 3 new examples and better camera.
+	- Updated vbm_tutorials with Blender-like camera controls and 3 new shader examples.
+		- Outline: Makes use of exported weights from a Vertex Group for model outline position
+		- Normal Map: Uses tangent and bitangent data to calculate normals from a texture.
+		- PRM: A shader setup similar to games like Smash Bros.
+Makes use of several textures for styled shading.
 	- Removed vbm_demo

 ## v1.0